deathbeam/runelite-launcher/README.md

 This will build distribution for all major platforms (linux32, linux64, windows32, windows64, darwin)
 and runelite-launcher for your current platform.

-### Cross-compiling GUI launcher
+### Cross-compiling launcher

-For cross-compilation of GUI launcher, various libraries and compiler toolchains are needed, mainly:
+For cross-compilation of GUI launcher, you will need [Docker](https://www.docker.com/).

-* Standard GNU GCC
-* MinGW64
-* osxcross (or being on osx)

-To cross-compile GUI (linux32, linux64, windows32, windows64, darwin), run
+Now, you need to pull docker image maven will use for cross-compilation:

 ```
-mvn clean install -Pgui
+docker pull karalabe/xgo-latest
 ```

-### Cross-compiling TUI launcher

-Cross-compiling TUI launcher is a lot simplier, as all we need is Go compiler and nothing else.
-To cross-compile TUI (linux32, linux64, windows32, windows64, darwin), run
+Now, to actually cross-compile to all platforms (linux32, linux64, windows32, windows64, darwin), run

 ```
-mvn clean install -Ptui
+mvn clean install -Pcross
 ```

 ## Launching the launcher